Legal News

 Incapacity and consent to COVID-19 vaccination There have been a number of cases dealt with by the Court of Protection (COP) in the United Kingdom concerning the issue of consent to COVID-19 vaccinations including the following cases:- Re E [2021] EWCOP 7; SD v RBKC [2021] EWCOP 14; and Re CR [2021] EWCOP 19.
 In the aboveRead More »Current Legal Issues Pertaining to COVID-19

 Society now has a much better understanding of mental health issues than it once did.
 We have a better understanding of the effect that harassment, bullying, discrimination or changes in job responsibilities can have and we can discuss these issues in a compassionate and understanding way.
-Fortunately, as a result, we are now better equippedRead More »What You Need to Know About Psychological Injury, A Common Workers’ Compensation Claim
+As trusted compensation lawyers Sydney, we’re now better equippedRead More »What You Need to Know About Psychological Injury, A Common Workers’ Compensation Claim

 The NSW workers’ compensation scheme provides a tiered system of compensation; the more serious your injury, the longer your entitlement to compensation.
 In assessing the severity of your injury, the scheme utilises an objective set of principles, known as the “American Medical Association Guidelines for Evaluation of Permanent Impairment, 5th Edition” (AMA5) complemented by aRead More »How does my Whole Person Impairment impact on my workers’ compensation rights?